-Top off your fuel tanks with No. 2D diesel fuel.
-Fuel additives should be added prior to topping off to ensure they mix with the fuel being added and fuel still in the tank.
-Additives. such as Bio-bor and Diesel Kleen + Cetane Boost should be added at this time to control bacteria growth and condition the fuel.
+Top off your fuel tanks with No.2 diesel fuel.
+Fuel additives such as BIOBOR and STABIL should be added at this time to control algae and condition the fuel.
 Care should be taken that the additives used are compatible with the primary fuel filter/water separator used in the system.
-Change the element in your primary fuel filter/water separator clean the separator sediment bowl.
+Change the element in your primary fuel filter/water separator, if the fuel system has one, and clean the separator sediment bowl.